AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 After activation, verify that audiences were successfully delivered or made available in the appropriate destination.

-- Verify that your audiences appear in the Audience Portal (for RTCDP activation).
+- Verify that your audiences appear in the Audience Portal (for Experience Platform activation).
 - Confirm successful cloud delivery through external destination logs or confirmation.

 ## Step 6: Connect with collaborators {#connect-with-collaborators}

 With setup and data provisioning complete, your organization is now ready to connect with collaborators by sending or accepting invitations and submitting project settings for approval.
 This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.

-Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the RTCDP Collaboration UI to browse publishers or advertisers.
+Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the Real-Time CDP Collaboration UI to browse available publishers (advertisers cannot currently be browsed).
 For an overview of this flow, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
 For a visual walkthrough of the connection process, including browsing collaborators and managing connection settings, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.

 ## Next steps